What makes Seek Workshops different?

-Our team of cutting-edge, experienced professionals has been carefully selected to create the most effective,relevant transformative experiences available.
-Our team members have taught workshops and university courses between commissions for some of the most important publications in the world.
+Our team of cutting-edge, experienced professionals has been selected to create the most effective, relevant transformative photographic workshops available.
+We have taught workshops and university courses between commissions for some of the most important publications in the world.
 From Columbia University to the International Center of Photography, the Newhouse School of Communication at Syracuse and the University of Pennsylvania, our instructors bring years of professional field experience and instructional expertise into their workshops.

 We embrace current technologies without being tied to the cycle of planned obsolescence and upgrades.
 A photographer's ideas and ability to observe will always be more important than gadgets and gear, and we emphasize this in our workshops.

 Why should I take a workshop?

 Our workshops are unique experiences that may change your life.
 Working in a focused manner on a creative project of your choice while being mentored by one of the best in their field among a group of new friends who are also committed to artistic growth has great value.
 We have spent years working on our craft and thinking about how to get better, we scout fascinating locations, and refine ways of teaching all to continue the tradition of passing along knowledge to those who seek it out.

 You get access to our team, most of whom are typically working on assignments and projects in the field.
 We provide technological resources to run daily critiques and our final multimedia presentation.
 We provide scholarships and award programs that otherwise would not be possible without workshop tuition fees.
 Our workshops are not like guided photo tours.
 They are in-depth, intensive creative workshops in which we will guide you in many critical ways.
 You will be creating a body of work that you will be proud of, and that you produced by yourself.
 We will be there to help you make it the best possible.